 12. Preserve your car during long-term storage

-If you are not going to use your car for a longer period such as a moth, make sure that you store it properly.
-Many a times, people just leave their car and grieve upon the damage on return.
+If you are not going to use your car for a longer period such as a month, make sure that you store it properly.
+Many a time, people just leave their car and grieve upon the damage on return.

 13. Park under shade

 It takes an extra 2-3 minutes to park your car under a shady spot.
-However, many people are too lazy to prevent their car getting roasted on a sunny day.
-While it may not appear as an issue, continuous exposure to sun can damage the exterior of your car overtime.
+However, many people are too lazy to prevent their car from getting roasted on a sunny day.
+While it may not appear as an issue, continuous exposure to the sun can damage the exterior of your car over time.
 Always try to park your car in a garage or at least under a shady spot.

-If you are not able to find a shady spot, cover your with car shades available in the market.
-Do not leave it under direct sun at any cost.
+If you are not able to find a shady spot, cover your car with car shades available in the market.
+Do not leave it under the direct sun at any cost.